Frequently Asked Questions

 How are applicants selected for the program?

-Admission to the STaRS program is based on the applicant’s academic record, recommendations, personal statement, academic and professional goals especially as they relate toward future careers in biomedical research.
-All applications are reviewed by an admissions committee composed of faculty from the Division of Graduate Medical Sciences.
+Admission to the STaRS program is based on the applicant’s academic record, recommendations, personal statement, and academic and professional goals especially as they relate toward future careers in biomedical research.
+All applications are reviewed by program staff; top applications are then forwarded on for review by faculty and potential mentors within the Division of Graduate Medical Sciences.

-How many people do you admit to the STaRS program?
+How many students apply and are admitted to the STaRS program?

 How do I submit my application materials?

 The application, personal statement, recommendations, unofficial transcript and current resume (optional) must be submitted using our online application process.
 Application instructions are listed on the application page.